ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 <hr>

 VERY IMPORTANT:
-Before you start testing and compiling in project smartCOOP root directory you should add .env file and inside that file add your private keys and following infura endpoint:
+Before you start testing and compiling in project smartCOOP root directory you should add .env file and inside that file add your private keys as well as infura endpoint:

         # Here we have private key export
         PRIVATE_KEY=xxxxxx

         # Then we should ad infura entry point though which we will approach to ethereum
-        export WEB3_INFURA_PROJECT_ID=d95759f532d54ae58967e92d9ccccf95
+        export WEB3_INFURA_PROJECT_ID=XXXXX

 ## Compile and test
 <hr>